grahamhaug/Hetarynes_Pipeline/README.md

 ## Coding and Design Philosophies:
 <div style="text-align: justify;">

 Our intention is to release highly generalizable and well-documented code to the broader chemical community.
 Accordingly, the Jupyter Notebooks in this project are intended to serve as on-the-job training tools for new student orientation/training or for individuals looking to expand their own skillsets.
-Any helpful suggestions or improvements are welcome, ideally following the guidelines, below.
+To that end, the notebooks are extensively commented throughout to illustrate key inner workings of the code.
+Any helpful suggestions or improvements are welcome, ideally in line with the MO below:

 1. Notebooks should be easy to use regardless of technical background/proficiency.
 2. Workflow encourages hands-on/human in-the-loop interaction at key points.